ssmall41/coursera/CUDA_Advanced_Libraries/capstone/Readme.md

 For actual note B5, estimating B5.
 ```

-Using an FFT to identify the note seems to be fairly active, however the octave can be tricky.
-In the above output, the note is always correct, but the octave is often wrong.
+Using an FFT to identify the pitch class seems to be fairly accurate, however the octave can be tricky.
+In the above output, the pitch class is always correct, but the octave is often wrong.
 This is consistent across many instruments and is a known "trap".
-Many instruments do NOT always produce the strongest frequency at the note they play, but rather in different octaves of the note.
-Identifying the correct note requires more than just a simple FFT.
+Many instruments do NOT always produce the strongest frequency at the note they play, but rather in different octaves of that note.
+Identifying the correct note, and more than just the pitch class, requires more than just a simple FFT.

+A quick note: there are sometimes errors in the pitch class as well, but they are much rarer.

 ## Notebook
 There is also a directory called `notebooks`.
 This includes some Python notebooks used for analyzing the data.
 It's not needed for running the programming.